Janine Liu SIGGRAPH Member Profile

 8. What is something most people don’t know about you?

 I studied Taekwondo throughout middle and high school, and I became a second degree black belt by sophomore year of high school.
-I wish I could say I retained most of that martial prowess, but I haven’t practiced in years.
+However, I haven’t practiced in years, so I can’t say I’ve retained any of that martial prowess.

 9. From which single individual have you learned the most in your life?
 What did they teach you?